motusdao/HNFTs-EIP/README.md

 - [Copyright](#copyright)

 ## Simple Summary
-A standard interface for Human Non-Fungible Tokens (HNFTs), extending ERC-721 to encapsulate verifiable human identity and behavior data with zero-knowledge proofs, encrypted metadata, and modular governance for decentralized, privacy-preserving identity systems.
+A standard interface for Human Non-Fungible Tokens (HNFTs), extending ERC-721 to encapsulate verifiable human identity and behavior data with zero-knowledge proofs, encrypted metadata, modular governance, and optional account abstraction for user-friendly key management and transaction flexibility.

 ## Abstract
 The HNFT standard extends ERC-721 to create a programmable, cryptographically secure identity container for human subjects or digital personas.
 It introduces: